poppy-project/poppy-docs/en/getting-started/example-of-projects.md

 ## School of Moon

-The [School of moon](http://shonen.info/schoolofmoon/) play has been created by the contemporary dance company [Shonen](http://shonen.info) lead by the choregrapher Eric Minh Cuong Castaing.
+The [School of moon](http://shonen.info/schoolofmoon/) play has been created by the contemporary dance company [Shonen](http://shonen.info) lead by the choreographer Eric Minh Cuong Castaing.

 The stage is shared by children, two dancers (Gaëtan Brun Picard and Ana Pi), 3 Nao robots and two Poppy Humanoid robots.
 This play is a metaphor of the creation of a post-humanity in three acts: the Man, the Man and the machine, and the machine.

-<iframe src="https://player.vimeo.com/video/149653064" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
+<iframe src="http://player.vimeo.com/video/149653064" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 The representations are localized, meaning that the children dancing come from the local town.
 They also are specific sequences depending on the robots existing in the city.